phamvietuc2001/Automatidata-Project-/README.md

 The TLC data comes from over 200,000 taxi and limousine licensees, making approximately one million combined trips per day.

-### **In this project, there are a total of 6 sections included for each phase:**
+### **In this project, is divided into six portfolio projects represented in each course:**
-* The first is the project proposal, which is the outlined milestones that need to be completed in each phase (course 1).
+* The 1st is the `project proposal`, which is the outlined milestones that need to be completed in each phase from the beginning to end throughout the whole project (course 1).
-* The second one is to begin exploring the dataset by using Python (course 2).
+* The 2nd is to begin exploring the dataset by using `Python` (course 2).
-* The third is to dig deeper into the dataset by performing the Exploratory Data Analysis process and visualizations (course 3).
+* The 3rd is to dig deeper into the dataset by performing the `Exploratory Data Analysis` process and visualizations (course 3).
-* The 4th is to perform A/B testing (two-sample t-test) to analyze whether there is a relationship between payment type and fare amount.
+* The 4th is to perform A/B testing (using a `two-sample t-test`) to analyze whether there is a relationship between `payment type` and `fare amount`.
 Particularly, whether the customers who use credit cards pay higher fare amounts than customers who use cash (course 4).
-* The 5th is to build a multiple linear regression model through the request of New York City TLC to predict the taxi fare rides in advance (course 5).
+* The 5th is to build a `multiple linear regression model` through the request of New York City TLC to predict the taxi fare rides in advance (course 5).
-* The final phase is to develop the machine-learning model(s) to predict whether riders will be generous tippers (by tipping 20% or more) (course 6).
+* The final phase is to develop the `machine-learning model(s)` to predict whether riders will be `generous tippers` (by tipping 20% or more) (course 6).